Do I Really Need a Professional Piano Mover?

 Prevent Major Injury

 As state above, pianos are extremely heavy.
-Their weight and awkward shape make for difficult transportation.
+Their weight and awkward shape make for incredibly difficult DIY piano moves.
 Professional piano movers are trained in how to lift, carry, and transport these instruments safely.
 Letting them do the work prevents the owner of the piano from injuring themselves during the move and gives them peace of mind that the piano is in good hands.

 With the cost of a piano skid, straps, and blankets, moving a piano quickly becomes expensive.
 Additionally, any damages sustained during the move can add a substantial amount to the overall cost of the project.
 Professional piano moving services typically cost between $150 and $250, making them about the same price as the piano skid alone.